guihen01/Pick-Jira-Items/README.md

 routines are async . so use await instruction for some routines

-routine will be included in a .DLL library soon.
+routine(s) are included in a .DLL library (PickJiraItems.dll) .
 So all that will be needed is to include the library in your code ( in visual studio code, make a reference to this library in your project, and for this,  use nuget package manager to include the library nuget package)

 * use : await Program.PickItems();
   * method PickItems() is packed and assembled in the dll : and included in the Program class